acadamark/acadamark/ideas/javascript_library_spec.md

 ~~~
 createReferencesList(
   collection,  // [name of collection] : The collection from which to generate the references list.
-  as_list,  // [true | false] : Indicates whether to render the references as a list.
+  as_list,  // [true | false] : Indicates whether to render the notes as a list or paragraphs.
   include_back_link,  // [true | false] : Determines whether to include a backlink from the reference list to the citation.
   csl_style,  // [apa | american-medical-association | chicago | etc.] : Determines the citation style to be used.
   add_to_target,  // [id of target element] : The ID of the target element where the references list should be added.